-The new business model is developed (Figure 6) and named as Make to Customization (MTC).
+To fulfill the above criteria, the new business model is developed (Figure 6) and named as Make to Customization (MTC).
 It breaks through the current business model from wholesale and retail to the degree of customization and short delivery time.
 It also improves the two independent MTS and MTO models to five integrated MTS, ATO, MTO, CTO, and ETO models.